|When we spotted this female kudu lying in the garden today, we wondered if she was in labor.|

 |Adorable Ms. Bushbuck (one of many Ms. Bushbucks) standing by the cement pond.|

-Please, dear readers, don’t be concerned our site will become a medium through which I moan about my medical woes.
+Please, dear readers, don’t be concerned that our site will become a medium to moan about my medical woes.
 I’m as anxious as all of you to get back to the matters at hand…world travel.

-It’s exciting and highly motivating to know that in 62 days we’ll be on our way to Ireland.
-Off course, it’s perfectly normal for me to have looked up possible cardiologists in the area of Connemara, Ireland.
-The closest I found was in Galway, about a one hour drive.
+It’s exciting and highly motivating to know that in 62 days, we’ll be on our way to Ireland.
+Of course, it’s perfectly normal for me to have looked up possible cardiologists in the area of Connemara, Ireland.
+The closest I found was in Galway, about a one-hour drive.

-We realize we need to get on the ball and figure out this gap but at this point in time, we’d feel better waiting a month to book something.
+We realize we need to get on the ball and figure out this gap, but at this point, we’d feel better waiting a month to book something.
 If we have to move around a bit, we will, since booking in this popular area will be challenging last minute.
 But, we have no doubt we’ll figure it out, one way or another.

 |Another photo of the nyala who visited us for the first time on Friday along with kudus and Ms. Buchbuck…three types of antelope in the garden simultaneously.|

-We couldn’t bear another financial loss of canceling the holiday home in Ireland so we’ll pick back up there and continue with our itinerary.
-Based on our recent scenario, we’ve decided not to book two years out in the future.
+We couldn’t bear another financial loss of canceling the holiday home in Ireland, so we’ll pick back up there and continue with our itinerary.
+Based on our current scenario, we’ve decided not to book two years out in the future.

 As we age (or at any age for that matter), we can’t predict what may transpire preventing us from meeting our commitments for holiday homes, flights, hotels, cruises, and tours.
 This is a harsh reality of non-stop world travel without a home base.

 Do we regret not having a home base when the necessity of this surgery rolled out?
-No. South Africa and our close proximity to Mediclinic Nelspruit proved to be one of the best places in the world this could have occurred for a few reasons (see below photo):
+No. South Africa and our proximity to Mediclinic Nelspruit proved to be one of the best places in the world.
+This could have occurred for a few reasons (see below photo):